Fifth Semester

 1. “Automatic Control System”, B. C. Kuo, Prentice Hall of India, 7th edition, 2001

-2. “Control Systems Engineering -Principles and Design”, Nagraath and Gopal New Age Publishers
+2. “Control Systems Engineering -Principles and Design”, Nagraath and Gopal New Age

 3. “Control systems engineering”, Norman S. Nise, John Wiley and Sons (Asia) Singapore.